Coming up with consequences for kids that work is not always easy

 No, really, he went on to explain, let me give you an example…

-Picture this: A classroom full of college students (us), with a professor ready to teach (him) … and our cell phones start ringing.
+Picture This Scenario: A classroom full of college students (us), with a professor ready to teach (him) … and our cell phones start ringing.
 They were constantly ringing during class.

 We all laughed and looked around, still a bit confused.